What is it

 Value over time

 Good example is AD from vision quadrant.
-Rarely you can put them right in that quadrant from the very beginning.
+Rarely you can put all ADs right in that quadrant from the very beginning.
 Initially these decisions tend to move to overengineering quadrant first, and if team is lucky and persistent, it will eventually move to vision.

 - Safe play is obvious choice for most companies.
 But that’s mid-term trap.